rberenguel/rotator/README.md

 - Levelling up by adding more segments (from the base 4 to 7) and down automatically
 - Increase wobbliness to make it easier to see the whole of the shape… and also more confusing to solve
 - Randomised color for each shape to make it more confusing to solve
+- Pausing (tap/click the clock or anywhere on that row)

 ## Emscripten steps